Question: Matthew asked for evidence that the garden of Eden ever existed adding “Preferably without using the Bible to prove the Bible.”

 (Stone tablet inscribed with the Sumerian King List)

 The Sumerian scribes give very long reigns for their kings and Adam lived to be 930 years as recorded in Genesis.
 The King List and Genesis don’t have the same figures for the length of the lives of the kings but another article on this site may explain why.
-See Long Lives
+See Adam and the Sumerian King List

 So there are quite a few parallels from Mesopotamian narratives and Genesis, and the clay cuneiform tablets are still being translated.
-The British Museum in London has over 130,000 pieces, the majority of which still need to be translated, and there aren’t too many translators around so we have to be patient but every now and again new light is shed on information revealed in Genesis such as the recent “Ark Tablet” published in Irving Finkel’s 2014 book.
+The British Museum in London has over 130,000 pieces, the majority of which still need to be translated, and there aren’t too many translators around so we have to be patient but every now and again new light is shed on information revealed in Genesis.